top of page

 Brendan the Navigator was a fabled Irish saint credited with extensive travel and the establishment of monasteries and churches throughout Ireland and Scotland.
 His travels in the mid-sixth century likely took him to Iceland and Greenland, and some even credit him with discovering America centuries before other explorers.

-Brendan’s strong desire to reach out to new worlds prompted the name of the mission church that was to be planted in Franklin Park.
-Bishop Alden Hathaway formally approved this outgrowth of Christ Episcopal Church, in Pittsburgh’s suburban North Hills, in January 1987, with the Rev. Dr. Patricia Carnahan as our leader.
+Brendan’s strong desire to reach out to new worlds inspired the name of the mission church that was to be planted in Franklin Park.
+Bishop Alden Hathaway formally approved this outgrowth of Christ Episcopal Church, in Pittsburgh’s suburban North Hills, in January 1987, with the Rev. Dr. Patricia Carnahan as its leader.

-From small beginnings and borrowed worship space, the congregation grew to 120 members within three years and was able to build its own space.
-Groundbreaking was held in May 1991, and on Palm Sunday in 1992, the bishop joined the congregation to dedicate and consecrate the new building.
+From humble beginnings and borrowed worship space, the congregation grew to 120 members within three years and eventually had the financial wherewithal to build its own church.
+Ground was broken in May 1991, and on Palm Sunday in 1992, the bishop consecrated the new building.

 As St. Brendan’s changes and grows, it is worth considering its namesake.
 Various accounts call Brendan the Navigator, the Wanderer, and the Voyager.
 He’s also been called Brendan the Bold, reflecting his will and determination to spread the Word in the early days of Christianity in Ireland.
-St. Brendan’s community embraces these traits.
-The parish celebrates the feast day of its patron saint on May 16 and anticipates the journey ahead.
+St. Brendan’s, as a parish community, not only embraces these traits but eagerly looks forward to the journey ahead.

 bottom of page